World Environment Day — poems

 26 May 2009Add to My Folder

 Celebrate World Environment Day with some original poetry— from a toad wanting a home, to a poem about water

 If you are celebrating World Environment Day on 5 June, or are doing a topic on the environment, then Brenda Williams’ original poems are a great resource to use in the classroom to spur on ideas and imaginations.
-‘I am Water’ and ‘Wanted: Home for a toad’ are both available as activity sheets (subscribers only).
+‘I am Water’ and ‘Wanted: Home for a toad’ are both available as activity sheets (members only).

 There are a couple of activity ideas below to get you started.